 Transfer students are eligible for Merit Scholarships.
 Eligibility will be based upon the student's transfer credits and transfer GPA.
-Transfer Credits are those credits/courses which are required in the BCON curriculum and are accepted for transfer into the BCON program.
-Transfer GPA is defined as the calculated GPA on all accepted transfer credits/courses at the time of admission into the BCON program (GPA's from non-transferable courses are not included in the Transfer GPA).
+Transfer Credits are those credits/courses which are required in the Bellin College curriculum and are accepted for transfer into the Bellin College program.
+Transfer GPA is defined as the calculated GPA on all accepted transfer credits/courses at the time of admission into the Bellin College program (GPA's from non-transferable courses are not included in the Transfer GPA).
 Merit Scholarship eligibility for transfer students will be based upon the following scale.
+NOTE: Once Merit Scholarship eligibility is determined at the time of admission, Bellin College will NOT re-evaluate transfer credits/GPA if subsequent transcripts are received.